-At Belmont High School, students' study FOUR (4) 100 hour elective subjects.
-Two subjects studied in Year 9 and two subjects in Year 10.
-The four elective subjects comprise the mandatory 400 hours that a student is required to complete in Stage 5.
+At Belmont High School, students study FOUR elective subjects.
+Two subjects will be studied in Year 9 and two subjects in Year 10.

 Students may study an elective for one or two years.
-At the end of Year 9, students will select their electives for Year 10.
+At the end of Year 9 students will select their Year 10 electives.
 There may be scope for a student to continue with the same elective they studied in Year 9.

-Students in Year 9 have studied Course A and students in Year 10 will study Course B.
+Students in Year 9 will study Course A and students in Year 10 will study Course B.